Christianalamassi/Game/README.md

 - [Font-Awesome](https://fontawesome.com/) For creating attractive UX with icons responsiveness.
 - [Google-Fonts](https://fonts.google.com/) for typography
 - [GitHub](https://github.com/) was used to host the code of the website.
-- [gmail](https://mail.google.com/) to submit the request to email.
 - [Favicon](https://www.favicon.cc/) Used for generating the website favicon.
 - [amiresponsive](https://ui.dev/amiresponsive) Used to check responsive screen.
 - [JsHint](https://jshint.com/) used for validating the javascript code.